rubyonjets/jets/docs/_docs/routing/authorizers.md

 end
 ```

 The `authorizer` keyword builds an ApiGateway Authorizer.
-The authorizator options map to CloudFormation [ApiGateway::Authorizer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-authorizer.html) properties.
+The authorizer options map to CloudFormation [ApiGateway::Authorizer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-authorizer.html) properties.
 You can use any of the properties supported by CloudFormation.
 The authorizer is associated with the Lambda function directly below it.

 The Lambda function must return a response in the [Amazon API Gateway Lambda Authorizer Output structure](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-lambda-authorizer-output.html).
 The example above builds the raw structure, you may also be interested in the [build_policy helper]({% link _docs/routing/authorizers/authorizer-helpers.md %}).